JstJacks/Project-2/README.md

 ## Motivation & Summary Slide
-we want to investigate if twitter posted from influencial pepople will have a positive/negative impact on the price of crypto/commodities/stock market
+We want to investigate if tweets posted from influencial people will have a positive/negative impact on the price of crypto/commodities/stock market.

 ## Define the core message, or hypothesis, of your project.
-conducting sentimental analysis of influencial twitter accounts and use those twits to predict the future pricing of crypto/commodities/stock market if time permits, we can also build a chatbot to advice what to invest in based on someone's twitter post visulisation of graphs
+Conducting sentimental analysis of influencial twitter accounts and use those tweets to predict the future pricing of crypto/commodities/stock market.
+If time permits, we can also build a chatbot to advice what to invest in based on someone's twitter post visulisation of graphs.

 ## Model Summary
 - chatbots